PrithivirajDamodaran/Parrot_Paraphraser/README.md

 #Init models (make sure you init ONLY once if you integrate this to your code)
 parrot = Parrot(model_tag="prithivida/parrot_paraphraser_on_T5", use_gpu=False)

-phrases = ["Can you recommed some upscale restaurants in Rome?",
+phrases = ["Can you recommed some upscale restaurants in Newyork?",
            "What are the famous places we should not miss in Russia?"
 ]